MarceloSilvarolla/YFM-Database-and-Fusion-Guide/README.md

-The database YFM.db
+The **card database YFM.db**
-- can be found in the releases section;
+- can be found in the **releases section** to the right of this page;
 - is the main database that includes everything from FmDatabase.db and FmDatabaseWithGS.db from GenericMadScientist's "RNG Manipulation Script" files (https://www.dropbox.com/s/6dzr5hhokx4e86m/RNG%20Manipulation%20Script.zip?dl=0&file_subpath=%2FRNG+Manipulation+Script);
-- is created by running "Create main tables and views"/generateAndConcatenateSQLFiles.bat, attaching the two aforementioned databases to a new database in DB Browser for SQLite (https://sqlitebrowser.org/) and opening and running createAllTablesAndViews.sql within DB Browser
+- is created by running "Create main tables and views"/generateAndConcatenateSQLFiles.bat, attaching the two aforementioned databases to a new database in DB Browser for SQLite (https://sqlitebrowser.org/) and opening and running createAllTablesAndViews.sql within DB Browser.

+The **"Query database and create temporary tables" folder**
+- contains useful queries for the database, like getting all drops for a desired set of cards.

-The guide FUSION_GUIDE.txt
+The **guide FUSION_GUIDE.txt**
 - is the fusion guide I posted on GameFAQs (https://gamefaqs.gamespot.com/ps/561010-yu-gi-oh-forbidden-memories/faqs/78677);
 - was created by
   - copying and pasting DBirtolo's and Kingtut1's fusion rules into fusions.txt, with some minor modifications